La Línea corruption case

-The "Sindicato" and the «Cofradía»
+Sindicato and Cofradía

 In the 1970s, generals Manuel Antonio Callejas and Francisco Ortega Menaldo ― the son-in-law of then-president Carlos Manuel Arana Osorio ― created a powerful organization parallel to the Ministerio de Finanzas Públicas (Ministry of Public Finances).
 The Guatemalan Army allegedly authorized the group to detect weapon smuggling for the guerrillas during the Guatemalan Civil War.
-In reality this organization was heavily involved in smuggling and other illicit activities.
+In reality, this organization was heavily involved in smuggling and other illicit activities.
 From it two powerful groups emerged: the "Sindicato" (syndicate, union) and the "Cofradía" (brotherhood).

 Moreno smuggling ring

 During Álvaro Arzú's presidency (1996–2000) the smuggling ring was attacked when the National Prosecutor found evidence that implicated several high-ranking Army officers, among them general Luis Francisco Ortega Menaldo, colonel Salán Sánchez, general Efraín Ríos Montt, coronel Napoleón Rojas Méndez, major Byron Barrientos, and Mario Guillermo Ruiz Wong.
-Then-presidential candidate Alfonso Portillo was even mentioned.
+Then-presidential candidate Alfonso Portillo was mentioned.
 According to the legal proceedings that took place between 2000 and 2002, the ring controlled container transfers, import prices, and the type of merchandise that was to be moved; the ring would take control of the containers and would not release them until a hefty bribe was paid.
 None of these names immediately came to public light, and a middleman operator named Alfredo Moreno Molinda was accused of being the ringleader.
 Moreno was previously captured on September 14, 1996.
-After Portillo's victory in the 2000 elections, the new Attorney General, Rodolfo González Rodas, dismantled the unit in charge of Moreno's case, allegedly due to the ring's connections to Portillo and Ríos Montt -leaders of Portillo's political party.
+After Portillo's victory in the 2000 elections, the new Attorney General, Rodolfo González Rodas, dismantled the unit in charge of Moreno's case, allegedly due to the ring's connections to Portillo and Ríos Montt - leaders of Portillo's political party.
 Finally, in 2001, Alfredo Moreno paid a million quetzals jail bond and was released after serving five years in prison in the Zone 18 Preventive.
-On February 7, 2013, Moreno, who had health problems even at the time of his 1996 arrest, died as a result of cardiac arrest.
+On February 7, 2013, Moreno, who had health problems at the time of his 1996 arrest, died as a result of cardiac arrest.

-Perez Molina's presidency
+Pérez Molina's presidency

-Perez Molina was elected president in the 2011 general elections and shortly after his inauguration privatized the Empresa Portuaria Quetzal (English:Quetzal Harbor Enterprise) in Escuintla, on Holy Wednesday of the first Holy Week under his tenure; the Holy Week is a highly respected holiday in Guatemala and his move prompted several complaints about its legality.
-Later, Baldetti appointed Claudia Méndez Asencio -a close friend of hers—as SAT Customs Chief.
-Only two months later, Perez Molina intervened in the Superintendencia de Administración Tributaria and placed military personnel in key points in customs, allegedly to increase tax collection and prevent smuggling.
+Otto Pérez Molina was elected president in the 2011 general elections and shortly after his inauguration privatized the Empresa Portuaria Quetzal (English:Quetzal Harbor Enterprise) in Escuintla, on Holy Wednesday of the first Holy Week under his tenure; the Holy Week is a highly respected holiday in Guatemala and his move prompted several complaints about its legality.
+Later, Baldetti appointed Claudia Méndez Asencio - a close friend of hers - as SAT Customs Chief.
+Only two months later, Pérez Molina intervened in the Superintendencia de Administración Tributaria and placed military personnel in key points in customs, allegedly to increase tax collection and prevent smuggling.